-What is a Motorbike Tracker and Why Do You Need Them?
+What Are Motorbike Trackers and Why Do You Need Them?

-Motorbike trackers need to monitor and track the motorcycle just like a standard tracker.
-They need to give you the information about where your bike is.
+Motorbike trackers monitor the location of a motorcycle just like a standard vehicle tracker.
+They can give you the information about where your bike is 24 hours a day.
 The result is heightened security, potential reductions in insurance premiums, and peace of mind.
 Additionally, in the event your bike is stolen, a motorbike tracker will aid the police in recovering it.

 However, in order to do this a motorbike tracker needs distinct features that make it different from a regular vehicle tracker.
 A motorbike tracker needs to address the unique problems of a motorcycle or scooter:

 - That it is small and exposed to the elements, so it needs to be weatherproof and discreet.

 - A motorbike can be easily stolen or removed, even without starting the engine, by physically manoeuvring.

 - Motorcycles can be hidden, for example in a shipping container or in an underground carpark, limiting standard GPS signals.

 Therefore, a motorbike tracker is different from a standard tracker in that it will be able to withstand the driving rain and wind of motorbike usage, ideally provide you and the police with real-time tracking, be discreet, provide alerts when there is unauthorised movement, and run from its own battery source (rather than the bike’s battery).

 A good quality motorbike tracker uses a combination of GPS satellite technology and mobile technology to ensure complete tracking coverage whether the bike is on the road, or hidden out of view.
 However many now go above and beyond even this, to include VHF tracking.